j-dr/gholax/README.md

 mamba activate gholax
 ```
 This is equipped with a jupyter kernel named `gholax` that you can use with NERSC's jupyterlab.

+### Local Installation
+Analogously, assuming you have `mamba` installed, you can run `sh setup_env.sh` and it will build a functioning environment with `gholax` installed.
+environment can then be activated by calling `mamba activate gholax`.